The Conduit towers over Khael-Vorath in Signal Decay

 A continent-spanning city, reduced to particles.

-The sand of the Shattered Expanse was not sand.
-It was atomized building material — the remains of an Architect metropolis ground to dust by forces that defied geological explanation.
-The storms carried razor-sharp fragments of unidentifiable alloy.
-Intact structures lay buried hundreds of meters below the surface, still powered, still lit, corridors stretching into the dark with the patient geometry of something that expected visitors.
+The sand of the Shattered Expanse was not sand in any ordinary sense.
+It was atomized building material: the remains of an Architect metropolis ground to powder by forces that defied geological explanation, carried by storms that moved razor-edged fragments of unidentifiable alloy at speeds that made them functionally lethal.
+Beneath the surface, buried hundreds of meters down, intact structures waited.
+Still powered.
+Still lit.
+Corridors stretching into the dark with the particular geometric patience of something that expects, sooner or later, visitors.

 The defenses scaled.

-First teams through the surface breaches encountered barrier drones — simple automated units, easily destroyed, barely a threat to an armed nomad.
-The second wave of expeditions met tactical units: coordinated, adaptive, capable of flanking maneuvers and suppressive formations.
-The third wave faced things that adapted to human combat patterns in real time, analyzing tactics, identifying weaknesses, and deploying countermeasures within seconds.
+The first expeditions through the surface breaches encountered barrier drones: simple units, easily destroyed, barely a challenge to a prepared nomad with decent equipment.
+The second wave found tactical units, coordinated and adaptive, capable of flanking maneuvers and suppressive formations that suggested someone, somewhere, had been paying close attention to the results of the first wave.
+The third wave faced systems that adapted to human combat patterns in real time, observing tactics, identifying weaknesses, and deploying countermeasures within seconds of recognizing a pattern.

 The Abyssal Veins